alexdellamotta/Prometheus/README.md

 - Economic API connection.
 - Automatic analysis of devation between data expectations and real data.
-- Decisional logic to determine whether or not enetering the market.
+- Decisional logic to determine whether or not entering the market.
 - Real-time order opening.
 ---
-- (Later) Detailed logging for debugging e order tracing.
+- (Later) Detailed logging for debugging and order tracking.
 - (Later) Plotly visualization and simulation for previous orders.
 ---
 (thinking about it) AI-based simulation for real-time orders.